-How do I Build a Budget
+How Do I Build a Budget?

-how do i build a budget
+how do i build a budget Heading link

 The budget is the financial plan for the project or program.
 It includes both the sponsor and non-sponsor share of the total project cost.
 Proposed project costs are comprised of allowable direct costs, facilities and administrative (F&A) costs, and cost sharing.
 Allowable costs are those that are reasonable and allocable to the sponsored project and allowable under University and sponsor policy.